 Find all the latest marketing trends on the J&C Blog.

 Online customers expect to be recognized when they arrive in the same way they are at their favorite offline businesses.
 Think about the experience you may have had at the local sandwich shop around the corner from your office where you regularly have lunch.
-After a while they may have started to greet you by name when you arrived.
-A business like this has created a real one-to-one connection and an enjoyable experience.
+After a while, the employees may greet you, know your name and make you feel welcome.
+A business like this has created a real one-to-one connection and an enjoyable experience for the customer.
 With more than enough data as well as technology available today, marketers can create this same experience for customers online.

 Once customers are recognized, they then want their preferences and history remembered as well.
 65% of consumers are more likely to shop at a retail store (online or in person) that knows their purchase history.
 Going back to the local sandwich shop: after they greet you by name they may ask you if you are going to get the turkey sandwich with no mayo and extra tomatoes, or maybe they’ll mention that last time you added a cookie with it that you enjoyed.
 Being able to remember a customer’s order adds value to their experience as well as making them feel that they are valued as a customer.

-Incorporating this framework seems much easier to do when it is one person and in person, but with marketing technology today, marketers can create this same personal experience, online or with direct mail, at scale.
+Incorporating this framework may seems much easier to do when it is one-on-one, but with marketing technology today, marketers can create this same personal experience, online or with direct mail, at scale.
 It is critical to start by building a well-thought-out process, to ensure every touch point is delivered as expected.
 If you are looking into scaling your personalization strategy, let J&C know.